-Bill Hickok-David Tutt Shootout (1865) – In July of 1865 Hickok met up with a twenty-six-year-old gambler in Springfield, Missouri, to whom Hickok lost at the gaming tables.
+The Bill Hickok-David Tutt Shootout occurred in July of 1865 when Bill Hickok met up with a 26-year-old gambler in Springfield, Missouri, to whom Hickok lost at the gaming tables.
 When Bill couldn’t pay up, Dave Tutt took Hickok’s gold pocket watch for security.
 Hickok growled that if Tutt so much as used the timepiece, he would kill him.
 However, on July 21, 1865, the two met in the public square and Tutt was proudly wearing the watch for all to see.